 What’s the future of Europe?

-Some of these questions are inherently economical, of course.
-The future of Europe, for example.
-And how the European Union’s economies can grow again at sustainable rates.
-"There are deep-seated problems in those nations," Kydland emphasizes.
+Some of these questions are inherently economical.
+The future of Europe, for example, and how the European Union’s economies can grow again at sustainable rates.
+"There are deep-seated problems in those nations," he says.
 "And they need to focus on how they can get productivity curves to turn back up."

 "I’ve always been motivated by what I regarded as interesting questions", Kydland admits.
 And he’s known as a person who is "curious about questions in economics and encourages young people to do independent research," says Carlos Carriga, a colleague from the Federal Reserve Bank of St. Louis.
 If his students and collaborators take a moment and think, ‘Is what I’m spending my time on important?’
 Kydland feels satisfied.